-The Mirage project was the talk of Chicago.
-TV’s 60 Minutes flew to the story.
-Zekman and her team spurred on major reforms including city code revisions, new procedures in city inspections.
+From the first installment, The Mirage project was the talk of Chicago.
+TV’s 60 Minutes flew out to piggy-back onto the story.
+Pam Zekman and her team spurred on major reforms including city code revisions, new procedures in city inspections.
 It caused investigations at city, state, and federal levels.
 The IRS sent in 20 agents who managed indictments of a third of the city’s electrical inspectors.

-In the end, city workers got suspended and lost their jobs, and a lot of people got embarrassed… But because in Chicago things aren’t broken, they’re “fixed” – nobody went to jail.
+In the end, city workers got suspended and lost their jobs, and a lot of important people got embarrassed (including the powerful Tribune newspaper syndicate who passed on the amazing idea…) But because in Chicago things aren’t broken, they’re “fixed” – nobody went to jail.

-The series was awarded the Pulitzer Prize for general reporting… But the jury’s decision was overturned by the Pulitzer board when rival editor Ben Bradlee of the Washington Post led an attack on the grounds that the reporters used undercover reporting, a form of deception, to report the story.
+Upon completion, the series was awarded the Pulitzer Prize for general reporting… But the jury’s decision was overturned by the Pulitzer board when jealous rival editor Ben Bradlee of the Washington Post led an attack on the grounds that the reporters used undercover reporting, a form of deception, to report the story.